What are you looking for?

 2 WHO: Dengue - Global situation as of 30 May 2024

-Specifically for dengue virus infections, we offer you diagnostic solutions for all stages of the disease - from the onset of the first symptoms to the end of the disease.
+Specifically for dengue virus infection, we offer you diagnostic solutions for all stages of the disease – from the onset of the first symptoms to the end of the disease.

 Register for free and view the on-demand presentation of the EUROIMMUN session "Dengue Infection: Effective Strategies for Accurate Detection During Global Surge" from July 9, 2024.